malike/malike.github.io/_posts/2019-03-16-ChatOps-Slack-AWS-Integration.md

 ***d).
 Structure to get everyone on board***

-Finaly design a structure to keep the chatbot's conversations as organised as posible.
+Finally design a structure to keep the chatbot's conversations as organized as possible.
 Imagine a use case where by chatbot spams the marketing team about CPU usage of a service.
 This may be considered as spam thereby affecting company-wide adoption.
 To create a culture that buys into ChatOps proper grouping on conversations from the bot needs to be created and gradually features and functionalities are integrated into daily workflows per team/department needs.

 Onboarding should be made as simple as possible with actionable alerts.
 For example if there's an alert that a service is down, the true value of chatbot should also provide a means to start the service from the chat platform.
-As much as possible onboardigng should require company /organization sso flow so it doesn't take another signup form before people can start using it.
+As much as possible onboarding should require company /organization sso flow so it doesn't take another signup form before people can start using it.

 ### 2. Building A Sample ChatBot : AWS S3 and IAM Policy Monitoring with Slack Slash Commands

+By putting the cart before the horse, let's tackle packing first it has to be simple to install no matter the environment, so we'll use a container to help abstract this.
+You can find `Dockerfile` and `docker-compose.yml` files.
+Using [travis-ci](https://malike.github.io/Build-Release-Dockerize-Run-With-Travis-CI.html) we can automate the building and release of the bot.

+Now we just want a bot to be able to do simple things, like running a `bash` or `shell` script from a bastion host.
+I've decided to use Java Spring for this, you can use any language you're comfortable with.

+I've added two utility scripts as well to help test, one that lists  all "public" S3 buckets on AWS and the other lists all users without MFA.
+Both scripts are specific to AWS and use the `aws-cli`

 > Source code available on [Github](https://github.com/malike/slack-bot)